Clayton RSL Club

 The RSL state executive (Victoria) recently past a resolution to allow access to sub-branches and the use of RSL facilities to all Australian Defence Force members in Victoria, full-time and part-time, on the production of their Service ID card.

-Our Social Clubs are vibrant and busy with activities like games days, tai chi, hobbies, bus trips, and a whole lot more.
+Our Social Clubs are vibrant and busy with activities like games days.
 Why not join now and start sharing in the fun with new friends?